nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 </table>

 Alternative 1 is chosen because we believe this implementation is a more suitable choice given the limited development and testing time.
-More importantly, unlike `done_task`, users are unlikely to have the demand to mark multiple tasks as incomplete at one go under normal usage.
+More importantly, unlike `done_task`, users are unlikely to have the demand to mark multiple tasks as uncompleted at one go under normal usage.
 Thus, we feel alternative 1 is sufficient to serve our users.

 [Return to Overview](#421-overview)